bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 In addition to pre-push and post-push CI testing, a typical TriBITS project will set up multiple *Nightly Testing* builds (or once-a-day builds, they don't need to only run at night).
-These builds are also driven by CTest driver scripts described in the section `TriBITS Package-by-Package CTest/Dash Driver`_ and post results to the project's CDash server (in the "Nightly" section on the project's dashboard page).
+These builds are also driven by CTest driver scripts described in the section `TriBITS CTest/CDash Driver`_ and post results to the project's CDash server (in the "Nightly" section on the project's dashboard page).
 Nightly builds don't run in a continuous loop but instead are run once a day (e.g. driven by a cron job) and there tends to be many different nightly build cases that test the project using different compilers (e.g.  GCC, Intel, Microsoft, etc., and different versions of each), different TPL versions (e.g. different OpenMPI versions, different MPICH versions, etc.), different platforms (e.g. Linux, Windows, etc.), and varying many other options and settings on these different platforms.
-What all nightly builds have in common is that they tend to select repositories, SE packages and code, and individual tests using the following test-related classifications:
+What all nightly builds have in common is that they tend to select repositories, SE packages and code, and individual tests using the following test-related
+classifications:

 =========================  ==================  ====================================
    Classification Type        Classification           (See Reference)